Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 - `resource_id` - (Optional) The resource ID of an existing Application Insights resource.
 - `create_new` - A flag indicating if a new resource must be created.
 - `tags` - (Optional) Tags for a new Application Insights resource.
+- `log_analytics_workspace - An object describing the Log Analytics Workspace for the Application Insights resource
+  - `resource\_id` - The resource ID of an existing Log Analytics Workspace.
+  - `create\_new` - A flag indicating if a new workspace must be created.
+  - `tags` - (Optional) Tags for the Log Analytics Workspace resource.
+`

 Type: